Survey and Systematization of 3D Object Detection Models and Methods: Detection Module

 \subsection{Hybrid Detection}

 Next to representation and feature extraction fusion (cf. Section~\ref{section:Fusion}), there are also approaches for fusing detection modules.
-Two-stage detection frameworks, especially representation-fusion-driven models, generally prefer to exploit 3D detection methods such as anchor-based 3D CNNs, 3D FCNs, or PointNet-like architectures for the refinement stage, after an originally lightweight 2D-based estimation was performed in the first place.
-This opens the advantage of a precise prediction using the spatial space by 3D detection frameworks, which are otherwise too time-consuming to be applied on the whole scene.
+Two-stage detection frameworks, especially representation-fusion-driven models, generally prefer to exploit 3D detection methods such as anchor-based 3D CNNs, 3D FCNs or PointNet-like architectures for the refinement stage after an originally lightweight 2D-based estimation was performed in the first place.
+This opens the advantage of a precise prediction using the spatial space through 3D detection frameworks, which are otherwise too time-consuming to be applied to the entire scene.
 In the following, we classify models that use multiple detection techniques as hybrid detection modules.

 Exemplary, \citet{wang_frustum_2019-1} apply multiple methods to finally give a prediction.
-First, they use an anchor-based 2D detection for proposal generation which are then extruded as frustums into 3D space.
-Following, an anchorless FCN detection technique gets applied to classify the frustum in a sliding window fashion along the frustum axis to output an ultimate prediction.
+First, they use an anchor-based 2D detection for proposal generation, which are then extruded as frustums into 3D space.
+Thereafter, an anchorless FCN detection technique is applied to classify the frustum in a sliding window fashion along the frustum axis to output the ultimate prediction.

-A frequently exercised approach is to extrude 2D proposals into spatial space of point clouds.
+A frequently exercised approach is to extrude 2D proposals into the spatial domain of point clouds.
 The pioneer for this technique is Frustum-PointNet \citep{qi_frustum_2018}, enabling PointNet for the task of object detection.
-Since PointNet is able to effectively segment the scene, but not to produce location estimations, the authors use preceding 2D anchor-based proposals, which then are classified by PointNet.
+Since PointNet can effectively segment the scene, but not produce location estimations, the authors use preceding 2D anchor-based proposals, which then are classified by PointNet.

 Likewise, \citet{ferguson_2d-3d_2019} as well as \citet{shen_frustum_2020} propose a quite similar idea.
-They first reduce the search space extruding a frustum from a 2D region proposals into 3D space and then use a 3D CNN for the detection task.
+They first reduce the search space extruding a frustum from a 2D region proposal into 3D space and then use a 3D CNN for the detection task.

-Apart of extruding frustums of the initial 2D candidates, proposals in projection representations are often converted to fully specified 3D proposals into spatial space.
-This is possible as projection occupy depth information enabling the mapping of the 2D representation to 3D.
+Apart from extruding frustums of the initial 2D candidates, proposals in projection representations are often converted into fully specified 3D proposals in space.
+This is possible because the projection occupies depth information enabling the mapping of the 2D representation to 3D.